sci-hpc/scicluster/sci-cluster/getting_started.rst

 Get help
 --------

 Do you need help with Scicluster?
-Write us an email to ....
-You can also request new software (either an update or entirely new software), suggest changes to this documentation, or send us any other suggestions or issues concerning Scicluster to that email address.
+Contact us via `our email <scihpc@um.ac.ir>`_ You can also request new software (either an update or entirely new software), suggest changes to this documentation, or send us any other suggestions or issues concerning Scicluster to that email address.
 Please also read the rest of this documentation.

 Happy computing!